Chris Bannon is Vice President of Content Development and Production at WNYC.

 Monday, October 05, 2009

 WNYC's official acquisition of WQXR scheduled for this Thursday night at 8 o'clock, will have an impact on WNYC's own listeners on the next night - Friday.
 The station plans to offer more news and information programming on weeknights, where currently, there's music.
-And on the weekends, station programmers have ...
+And on ...